mkbabb/parse-that/docs/perf-optimization-ts.md

 });
 ```

 This gave the hand-written parser the same O(1) alternation as BBNF.
-The hand parser jumped from 4,267 to 5,480 ops/s — now the fastest non-native parser in the benchmark, faster than both BBNF and Chevrotain.
+The hand parser jumped from 4,267 to 5,480 ops/s—the fastest non-native parser in the benchmark, faster than both BBNF and Chevrotain.

 ### Inlining wrap()

-`parser.wrap(start, end)` was implemented as `start.next(this).skip(end)` — a chain of two combinator nodes, each with its own closure, saved offset, error handling.
+`parser.wrap(start, end)` was implemented as `start.next(this).skip(end)`—a chain of two combinator nodes, each with its own closure, saved offset, error handling.
 That's 4 function calls per invocation (2 combinators x 2 inner calls each).

 Inlining into a single closure: